-To lighten the dish a little, we had great success substituting half-and-half for the cream, but feel free to use cream if prefer or have it on hand.
+To lighten the dish a little, we have great success using half-and-half for the cream.
+Feel free to use full-fat cream if you prefer, or if you already have it on hand.

 We’ve added a little chili powder to give our recipe a smoky flavor like tandoori chicken may have, and of course cayenne for heat.
 If you happen to have Indian chili powder, which is pure ground chilies with no additives, I would use it and skip the cayenne in this recipe.
 Indian chili powder is more like cayenne, in flavor and heat, than standard chili powder.

 We love the flavor of this tomato infused curry sauce, which is very similar to the other super popular Indian dish – Chicken Tikka Masala.
-As you may know, Chicken Tikka Masala is a British creation, while Butter Chicken is a dish from the Punjabi region of India.
-Butter Chicken tends to be less tomatoey and spicer than Chicken Tikka, and is often finished with a bit of butter melted into the sauce.
+As you may know, Chicken Tikka Masala is a British creation.
+Butter Chicken is a dish from the Punjabi region of India.
+Butter Chicken tends to be less tomatoey and spicer than Chicken Tikka.
+And it’s often finished with a bit of butter melted into the sauce.

 If you love tender chunks of marinated chicken, plenty of spice and a creamy hot sauce, then don’t miss this company worthy dish!
 Serve with hot Basmati rice and Naan bread, and garnish with fresh cilantro for an incredible trip without leaving your kitchen!